 Anyhow, what are the differences between these two types of ammunition?
 There are a few, but first we have to explain how a cartridge works.

 The simplest version is that an object — either a striker or a firing pin — strikes the back of a cartridge case (what some people mistakenly call a bullet).
 This agitates a tiny amount of a volatile self-oxidizing powder and causes it to explode.
-This compound is called the primer.
+This is called the priming compound.

 That small primer explosion produces a tiny spark which ignites a larger amount of powder (the main propellant charge or gunpowder).
 The propellant explodes, producing exhaust gases.
 The exhaust gas, having nowhere to go initially, propels the bullet out of the cartridge, down the barrel and toward the target/attacker/deer…whatever you’re shooting at.

-How that primer is installed is the difference between rimfire cartridges and centerfire cartridges.
+How that primer is installed is the difference between rimfire ammunition and centerfire ammunition.

 In rimfire rounds — most people are familiar with common .22LR cartridges — the rim of the case actually has a small space about as thin as a piece of paper.
 Think of it kind of like a filled pastry or a dumpling like a ravioli.
 In that space, a filling — the primer compound — gets smushed into the edges, which get crimped down when the cartridge is made.

 What actually happens is a tiny dollop of wet primer compound is dropped into the bottom of case.
 The case is then spun until the primer compound collects around the rim, filling up the small space around the inside.
 The rest of the case then gets a bit of powder, a bullet is seated over it, then the whole thing gets crimped to hold it together.

 To discharge it, a gun’s firing pin strikes the rim of the cartridge, making it go bang and setting off the round.
 Hence the term rimfire.